-Son/caregiver

-Adult Day Program
+Son/caregiver Adult Day Program

-Our Preschool Drop-in Opens Five Days a Week in Liberty Village
+Days a Week in Liberty Village

-After seeing the number of families with young children in the condos of Liberty Village, West NH now offers preschool programming 5 days a week at our 1033 King West site and in local parks.
+After seeing the number of families with young children in the condos of Liberty Village, West NH now offers preschool programing 5 days a week at our 1033 King West site and in local parks.
 This program responds to challenges local families face such as lack of childcare options, and limited spaces for children to run and play (also known as developing gross motor skills!) due to insufficient park space and small condominium spaces.